coltsaa/CoffeePlatform/README.md

 ```

-4. install requirements.txt, use command:
+4. This system install requirements.txt, use command:
 ```
 pip3 install -r requirements.txt
 ```
 * caution:Django Project is not worked in the virtual environment in my PC, so I used pipreqs to generate the requirements of current project.
 However, when I checked up the result, something goes wrong.
 Even I got it fixed but maybe some requirements is losted.It will be fixed when you use pip to install the third party library mentioned below.

 5. Set up tinymce in settings.py